WolfieWeb Raspberry Pi Lab

 • Putting both wires on the same side of the button.

-• Not seating the button across the breadboard gap.
+• Not seating the button across the breadboard center gap.

 Starter Code